Hex

 In short

-Hex — AI-powered collaborative analytics platform with notebooks and generative apps.
-Best for Data analysts and scientists using SQL/Python, Teams automating recurring data insights with scheduling, Organizations wanting governed self-serve analytics.
+Hex — Hex is the AI analytics platform for building governed data notebooks, apps, and automations.
+Best for Data analysts and scientists using SQL/Python, Teams automating recurring insights with Agent Tasks, Organizations wanting governed self-serve analytics.
 Free to start; paid plans from $36/mo.

 Compared withvs Sigma Computing